-In most cases, to be visible in a Digital Merchant store, a non-classical artist should be a MainArtist artist.
-Additional Artist roles may not be visible in the Digital Merchant store but are usually captured for future use.
+In most cases to be visible in a Digital Merchant Store, a non-classical artist should be a MainArtist artist.
+Additional artist roles may not be visible in the Digital Merchant Store, but are usually stored for future use.
 The artist names that would appear on the spine of a physical CD will most likely be MainArtist artists at the album level.
-Non-classical composers, if listed, may only be listed on tracks with the exception of Soundtracks and Scores but may still be credited with the Composer role.
-Featured artists should have the FeaturedArtist role within DDEX (Featured Artist within aggregators).
+Nonclassical composers, if listed, may only be listed on tracks with the exception of Soundtracks and Scores.
+Featuring artists should have the FeaturedArtist role.
+If the artist is featured on every track on the album, the artist may also be a FeaturedArtist at the album level.